leftwm/leftwm/CONTRIBUTING.md

 ```
 Again these are checked with CI, but it is always easier to check them before creating a pull request.

-*Note: if you want to further improe style you alsocould use these additional flags:*
+*Note: if you want to further improve the style you could also use these additional flags:*
 ```
 cargo clippy -- -W clippy::pedantic -A clippy::must_use_candidate -A clippy::cast_precision_loss -A clippy::cast_possible_truncation -A clippy::cast_possible_wrap -A clippy::cast_sign_loss -A clippy::mut_mut